 “CEO” means RECO’s Chief Executive Officer

-“COO” means RECO’s Chief Operations Officer
+“CFO” means RECO’s Chief Financial Officer

 “Invitational procurement” means any competitive procurement process where a minimum of three qualified suppliers are invited to submit a bid, and could also include a public posting to permit others to also submit a bid (i.e. quote or proposal)